johan-steffens/foxy/CONFIGURATION.md

         }
       ]
     }
-  ],
-  "filters": {
-    "access_log": {
-      "type": "logging",
-      "config": {
-        "log_request_headers": true,
-        "log_level": "info"
+  ]
 }
-    },
-    "api_rewrite": {
-      "type": "path_rewrite",
-      "config": {
-        "pattern": "^/api/(.*)",
-        "replacement": "/v2/$1"
-      }
-    }
-  }
-}
 ```

 In this example:
-1. Global access logging is enabled for all routes
+1. Global logging filter is applied to all routes
-2. The `/` path with GET requests is forwarded to `https://api.example.com/v1`
+2. The `/` path with GET requests is rewritten to `/get` and forwarded to `https://api.example.com/get`
-3. The `/` path with POST requests is forwarded to `https://api.example.com/v1`
+3. The `/` path with POST requests is rewritten to `/post` and forwarded to `https://api.example.com/post`
-4. Paths starting with `/api/` are rewritten and forwarded to `https://api.example.com/v2/...`
-5. Paths starting with `/resources/` are forwarded to `https://resources.example.com/resources/...` preserving the full path
+4. Paths starting with `/resources/` are forwarded to `https://resources.example.com/resources/...` without modification

 ## Environment Variable Configuration